Reflecting on my most fulfilling year

 2018 was an endless stream of unexpected and unplanned challenges, mishaps and surprises.

 I sit here in a cushioned alcove overlooking the lakeside village of Åre, Sweden after surviving (and I honestly mean surviving) my first three days of snowboarding.
 I’ve somersaulted on my head, banged my coccyx and faceplanted more than a drunk man with a balance problem.
 But, the experience has been beyond incredible.
-The alpine landscapes, the expansive frozen Åre lake, the New Years fireworks, the questionable ski fashions, the crazy Swedish singalongs; it’s like nothing I’ve experienced before.
+The alpine landscapes, the expansive frozen Åre lake, the New Years fireworks, the questionable ski fashions, the boisterous Scandinavian singalongs; it’s like nothing I’ve experienced before.

 Not only have these past few days initiated me to snowboarding, but they’ve also acted as my introduction to real snow.
 Quite literally the first time I saw this cold white fluffy stuff, I hurled myself down a hill covered in it with fibreglass fastened to my feet.
 The crazy things you do, eh?